School of Rock

 This is a musical with pure heart, led extraordinarily buy the sensational Lucie Jones, who delivers stand-out ballad She Used To Be Mine with such raw emotion it’s literally show-stopping.
 Her ode to the girl she once was is truly breath-taking.
 She is perfection as Jenna and measures the amount of vulnerability and spirit just right.

 Perfectly complimenting Jones are Sandra Marvin and Evelyn Hoskins as no-nonsense Becky and wonderfully kooky Dawn.
 Both are a joy, and the trio together are superb, they breathe brave and brilliant life into each character.
 Matt Willis is excellent as the clumsy but endearing Dr Pomatter while George Crawford is an absolute delight as scene stealing Ogie.
-It was wonderful to see Michael Starke back in Manchester delivering a cracking performance as diner owner Joe while Christopher D. Hunt is great fun as Cal.
+It was wonderful to see Michael Starke back in Manchester delivering a cracking performance as diner regular Joe while Christopher D. Hunt is great fun as Cal.

 The lives depicted may be messy and mixed up but they somehow come together to make the perfect recipe leaving the audience uplifted, deeply moved and leaping to their feet for a roaring standing ovation.
 Waitress is a perfect slice of theatrical magic.

-Cathc Waitress at Manchester’s Opera House until Saturday 20th November tickets available here.
+Catch Waitress at Manchester’s Opera House until Saturday 20th November tickets available here.

 Hairspray